aaron-human/RoboExplore/doc/GameIdeas.md

 * Maybe explore compartmentalization as a **theme**?
 Some robots just know their specific tasks, and little else.
 * Some locations are completely obsolete (waste management when there's no one pooping).
 Repurposed?
 ---
+* Perhaps have **several crises** that the world has gone through.
+And you're just seeing the latest?
 * Maybe the creators aren't human?